thosoo/llama-copilot-proxy/README.md

 ---

-## Copilot BYOK → llama-server Path Rewriting
+## Copilot BYOK → llama.cpp Path Rewriting

-This proxy automatically rewrites Copilot's hard-coded Ollama-style endpoints to the OpenAI-style endpoints expected by llama-server:
+This proxy automatically rewrites Copilot's hard-coded Ollama-style endpoints to the OpenAI-style endpoints expected by llama.cpp (llama-server):

 - `POST /api/chat` → `POST /v1/chat/completions`
 - `POST /api/generate` → `POST /v1/completions`

-This enables seamless interoperability between Copilot Agent Mode and llama-server (Qwen-3, etc.) with tool-calling support (when `--jinja` is enabled).
+This enables seamless interoperability between Copilot Agent Mode and llama.cpp (llama-server, Qwen-3, etc.) with tool-calling support (when `--jinja` is enabled).

-**No changes are needed in Copilot or llama-server.** Just run the proxy and it will handle all necessary path rewrites and payload forwarding.
+**No changes are needed in Copilot or llama.cpp.** Just run the proxy and it will handle all necessary path rewrites and payload forwarding.

 ---